Create Application

 Introduction

-Open the terminal where the Netuno platform is installed.
+Open the terminal and navigate to the root folder where Netuno was installed.

 ./netuno app